How Droughts Affect

 Rivers Drying Up?

 Sensationalized news talks about the Colorado river drying up.
 Like this article about the Colorado River by CNN, “The Southwest’s most important river is drying up.”
 This, like much of the news, is an over reaction.
-There is a problem that there is not enough water in the Colorado River Basin for all the users.
+There is a problem that there is not enough water in the Colorado River Basin for all the users and on average there is less water than in the past.
 But snow and rain will continue to fall in the Rockies and laws require that a significant portion of the Colorado River will continue to flow through the Grand Canyon to provide water for people in Las Vegas, Phoenix, and California.
-However users below the Grand Canyon will not be receiving as much water as they used to receive so the river will not be running quite as high.
+However users below the Grand Canyon will not be receiving as much water as they used to receive so the river will not be running as high.

 Lower Flows on Rafting Trips

-A common question we hear is “How do Rafting Trips Change with Low Water vary with Flow?”
-At high flows rivers are typically more dangerous since the river is moving faster and it is more difficult to get to shore.
-As a river drops overall the waves and river features get smaller.
-However, some rapids actually become bigger and more fun as the river drops because they are “washed-out” at higher flows.
+A common question we hear is “How do rafting trips change as rivers run at lower flows?”
+During high flows rivers are typically more dangerous since the river is moving faster and it is more difficult to get to shore.
+As a rivers drop overall the waves and river features get smaller.
+However, some rapids actually become bigger and more fun as a river drops because they are “washed-out (disappear)” at higher flows.

 Advantages of Lower Flows